 8. The judicial pay adjustment mechanism is delinked from that of the civil service.
-Public sector pay is only one of the factors for consideration under the balanced approach in determining judicial pay.
-In the 2018 JRR, the Judicial Committee made reference to the decision of the CE in Council in June 2018 to increase the pay for civil servants in the directorate and Upper Salary Band by 4.06% with effect from 1 April 2018.
-The Judicial Committee also notes that a Pay Level Survey (PLS) is conducted every six years for civil servants to assess whether civil service pay is broadly comparable with that of the private sector at a particular reference point in time5.
+Public sector pay is only one of the factors for consideration in the balanced approach for determining judicial pay.
+In the 2019 JRR, the Judicial Committee made reference to the decision of the CE in Council in June 2019 to increase the pay for civil servants in the directorate and Upper Salary Band by 4.75% with effect from 1 April 2019.
+The Judicial Committee notes particularly that the CE in Council decided that from 2019-20 onwards, a refined methodology should be adopted for civil service pay adjustment.
+According to the refined methodology5, the average payroll cost of increments (PCIs) for each salary band of civil service from 1989-906 to 2019-20, or the actual PCI for the particular salary band of civil service for the year7, whichever is the lower, would be adopted for deriving the net PTI for that salary band of the civil service, having regard to the impact of the rising PCIs on the net PTIs and other relevant considerations.
+The Judicial Committee also notes that a Pay Level Survey (PLS) is conducted every six years for civil servants to assess whether civil service pay is broadly comparable with that of the private sector at a particular reference point in time8.
 As JJOs and civil servants have been subject to different and separate mechanisms for pay adjustment since 2008, the Judicial Committee considers it appropriate to examine the levels of judicial pay vis-à-vis the levels of earnings in the private sector in the context of a Benchmark Study in accordance with the existing mechanism for the determination of judicial remuneration as mentioned in paragraph 7 above.